SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

 ??? abstract "Remote Access Tool Domain"

     Detects traffic toward a domain flagged as a Remote Administration Tool (RAT).

     - **Effort:** master

+??? abstract "Remote Monitoring and Management Software - AnyDesk"

+    Detect artifacts related to the installation or execution of the Remote Monitoring and Management tool AnyDesk.

+    - **Effort:** master